marekjm/viuavm/README.markdown

 ### Use cases

 Viua is a runtime environment focused on reliability, predictability, and concurrency.
-It is suitable for long-running software like servers, message queues, and system daemons.
+It is suitable for writing long-running software that runs in the background providing infrastructure services; servers, message queues, and system and application daemons.
 The VM is able to fully utilise all cores of the CPU it's running on (tested on a system with 8 hardware threads) so can generate high CPU loads, but is relatively light on RAM and should not contain any memory leaks (all runtime tests are run under Valgrind to ensure this).